Degrees Top - Early Childhood

 Duration: 4 years full time or part time equivalent

-Course overview: The Bachelor of Early Childhood Education and Care (Birth-5) is an undergraduate qualification taught in English.
-The course is located at Level 7 on the Australian Qualifications Framework.
+- The Bachelor of Early Childhood Education and Care (Birth-5) is an undergraduate qualification taught in English.

-The degree aims to develop early childhood teachers who can integrate theoretical knowledge into practical education and care skills in the workplace.
+- The degree aims to develop early childhood teachers who can integrate theoretical knowledge into practical education and care skills in the workplace.
 As well as learning the skills required of an early childhood teacher, you will study child development and pedagogical practices, welfare, ethics, diversity and social justice.
 You will also develop knowledge and skills in management, leadership and advocacy which will extend the range of employment opportunities you will have on graduation.

-- NSW HSC (Higher School Certificate) or equivalent; OR
+- NSW HSC (Higher School Certificate) or equivalent

-- Recognised Tertiary Preparation Certificate; OR
+- Recognised Tertiary Preparation Certificate

-- Certificate IV level or higher vocational qualification; OR
+- Certificate IV level or higher vocational qualification

 - Completion of at least one year full-time study or equivalent in a degree course at a higher education institution

-This course requires you to have achieved English at Band 4 level or higher in your HSC.
+- This course requires you to have achieved English at Band 4 level or higher in your HSC.
 If you do not have Band 4 in English you may need to complete an IELTS test at your own expense and achieve the appropriate score as outlined in the entry requirements to be eligible for entry to this degree.

-Note 1: You do not require an ATAR for entry into this course.
+- You do NOT require an ATAR for entry into this course

-Note 2: If you do not meet any of the four minimum entry requirements, you may be able to apply for entry under special admissions provisions including mature age or disadvantage.
+- If you do not meet any of the four minimum entry requirements, you may be able to apply for entry under special admissions provisions including mature age or disadvantage

 Tuition fees for international students can be found on the TAFE NSW International website.